UNFPAInnovation/GetIN-Web-2.0/src/Docs/documentation.md

 The Application uses both local and Global state to manage data.
 * Global State;
     - Global state is created using react's [Context API](https://reactjs.org/docs/context.html).
-The entire Application wrapped with the Global context provider which makes global state values accessible to all components in this app
+The entire application is wrapped with the Global context provider which makes global state values accessible to all components in this app

 * Local State;
     - Most components utilise local state and props to manage data.